Guidance for young people about the 16 to 19 Bursary Fund in the 2018 to 2019 academic year.

-Your institution will need proof that you are eligible.
+Your institution will need proof that you’re eligible.
 They will tell you what they need from you.
+For example:

-If you aren’t in one of the specific vulnerable groups, but you need financial help to stay in education, you can apply for a discretionary bursary from your education institution.
+If you aren’t in one of the defined vulnerable groups, but you need financial help to stay in education, you can apply for a discretionary bursary from your education institution.

 Your education institution is responsible for setting the criteria they use for discretionary bursaries.
 The criteria they use will focus on making sure bursary funds are targeted at students who need the most help to stay in education.